Business Owner’s Policy (BOP)

 Choosing the Right BOP & Best Practices

-When selecting a BOP, evaluate your installation business’s specific needs—what trades you perform, how many employees you have, and what value your tools and workspaces represent.
-For example, a solar or EV charger installer carrying high-value equipment might need more property limits than a basic flooring contractor.
+When you are choosing a BOP, consider the requirements of your installation business – what trades you execute, how many people you employ and the worth of your tools and workspaces.
+For example, a solar or EV charger installer who carries high-end equipment could require higher property restrictions than a typical flooring contractor.

-Set your coverage limits thoughtfully.
-Many installation businesses start with $1 million per occurrence / $2 million aggregate liability limits, plus property limits appropriate for your assets.
-As your business scales, adjust those limits and consider adding endorsements or umbrella liability policies.
+Pick your coverage limitations carefully.
+Many installation businesses start with $1 million per occurrence/$2 million aggregate liability limits and property limits commensurate with your assets.
+As your business expands, raise those limits and think about the addition of endorsements or umbrella liability coverage.

 Frequently Asked Questions